 Flavorful taco salad makes a great, healthy alternative to traditional tacos.
 My family loves our weekly “make your own taco salad” night!

 Taco salad makes a quick, tasty weeknight dinner.
+It’s very easy to make.
 Simply sauté the beef with onions and spices, then build your salad.

 - 1 tablespoon minced garlic